halmasieh/MechaCar_Statistical_Analysis/README.md

 4- Cost of maintenance and repairs of the the car

-5- Safty rate and options compared to the cars of the same price.
+5- Safty rate and options compared to the cars of the same class.

 ...